nihldev/typescript-library/README.md

 ## Setup

-In order for the library to work, you need to update two fields from `package.json`
+1. Inside your `package.json` file:

-1. The name of your library in the `name` field.
+        - The name of your library in the `name` field.
-1. The `repository` field with the URI of the git repository.
+        - The `repository` field with the URI of the git repository.

+2. Enable the new repo in Google Cloud Build, otherwise, it'll complain the repo is not connected with a failed build

-After updating those fields, run `npx install-peerdeps -D @inkatze/eslint-config`.
+3. After updating those fields, run `npx install-peerdeps -D @inkatze/eslint-config`.
 This should create a `package-lock.json` file and allow you to run `npm run test`.

 Happy hacking!